TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 ```

-The pipeline is then installed and set up specifically to use the slurm/sbatch system on Orion, so there is no need to create or launch any shell (.sh) scripts.
+The pipeline is then installed and set up specifically to use the slurm/sbatch system on Orion, so there is no need to create or launch any more shell (.sh) scripts.